AJGrey/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script to write a commadn that finds all empty files and directories 24 - A script that lists all the files with a gif
  25 - A script to for an acrostic poem
+26 - A script that parses web servers